 3. Oranges & Other Fruits

 You know oranges help in boosting our immune system.
 And this magical fruit is also on the list of high calcium foods with vitamin D, which is crucial for the absorption of calcium in the body.
+Besides this, orange juice is an excellent home remedy for nail growth.
 You should also add papaya, tangerines, kiwi, mulberries, and guava to your diet.

 4. Sweet Potatoes

 One large sweet potato can contain up to 68 mg of calcium. also rich in potassium and vitamins A and C that may promote good eyesight, resistance to the effects of ageing, and cancer prevention.
 Sweet potatoes are naturally low in fat and calories.
 They are popular as a side dish in some parts of the world.